Corcso/CMP424-Breakout/README.md

 # Time Details and Changelist

-### Removed unnessicary circular reference preventing compilation - 2 minutes
+### Removed unnecessary circular reference preventing compilation - 2 minutes
 Removed the circular reference which prevented the program compiling

 ### Codebase Familiarisation - 17 minutes
 Familiarised myself with the codebase

 ### Thanos Snap Powerup - 26 minutes
-Added a thanos snap powerup which removes half the bricks
+Added a Thanos snap powerup which removes half the bricks

 ### Memory leak removal - 3 minutes
-Removed the unnessicary integer allocation in the fireball powerup
+Removed the unnecessary integer allocation in the fireball powerup

 ### Twixification - 18 minutes
 Added a twixification feature which, after 5 consecutive brick hits, turns all the bricks into twixes

-### Paramaterised Powerup per frame chance - 3 minutes
+### Parameterised Powerup per frame chance - 3 minutes
 Completed the todo on the powerup chance parameter

 ### Allowed Fair Frame Independent powerup chance - 5 minutes